Your browser version is no longer supported. Please consider updating.

 Turn an office space into a photography studio for employee headshots and branding photos.
 The professional setting suits business-oriented projects; you can rent everything from a conference room to a co-working space or private office for your photo shoot.

-An art gallery or museum can become a creative photography studio space; host your fashion or product photo shoot in a gallery.
-Many feature bare white walls and room for different setups.
+An art gallery or museum can become a creative photography studio space; work on a trendy fashion shoot or new product photo layout there.
+They'll often feature bare white walls and room for different setups.

 Exceptional Variety & Quality: Giggster can help you find a professional photo studio for rent in New York or other cities nationwide.
 Explore our creative, empty, and fully-equipped photography studios.